 With so much natural beauty, it is little wonder that Bali is a favorite among adventure travelers.
 Whether you want to go overland by foot, take a stroll through the villages, or pedal your way on a bike around the island, BootsnAll has some excellent Adventure Trips in Bali that are surprisingly affordable.

-Surfing and partying are two things that keep the town of Kuta high on most people's lists, but whatever you do, don't miss the rest of the island.
+Surfing and partying are two things that keep the town of Kuta high on most people’s lists, but whatever you do, don’t miss the rest of the island.
+Taking a cooking lesson in traditional Balinese cuisine.
 There are excellent beaches in many other areas, and many craft villages and volcano views throughout the interior.
 Try to get to Ubud, which is the art center of the island and also easy to reach from the airport and Kuta in the south.